 Alberta Immigrant Nominee Program

-The AINP is an economic immigration program operated by the Government of Alberta with the Government of Canada’s department of Citizenship and Immigration Canada (CIC).
+The AINP is an economic immigration program operated by the Government of Alberta with the Government of Canada’s department of Immigration, Refugees and Citizenship Canada (IRCC).
 It supports Alberta's economic growth by attracting and retaining work-ready immigrants to the province.

-Individuals nominated by the Government of Alberta, together with their spouse/common-law partner and dependent children, can apply for permanent residence through CIC as a Provincial Nominee.
-CIC makes final decisions on all Provincial Nominee permanent resident applications.
+Individuals nominated by the Government of Alberta, together with their spouse/common-law partner and dependent children, can apply for permanent residence through IRCC as a provincial nominee.
+IRCC makes final decisions on all permanent resident applications.

 The AINP offers options for both skilled and semi-skilled workers.
-In addition, there are options to apply on your own, or with your employer.
-Review the available streams and categories below and choose the best option for you.
-Be sure to also review the information on this page on individuals who are not eligible to apply to the AINP.
+You may be able to apply on your own, or with your employer.
+Review the streams and categories below and choose the best option for you.
+Also review who is not eligible.

 AINP Streams and Categories Accepting Applications